Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: A Practical Proxy for the Likelihood

 \mmd \citep{Gretton06} is another member of the family of integral probability measures.
 Replacing the \kl divergence in \cref{eq:marginal_likelihood_equivalence} with the \mmd, we obtain a similar objective to the \wgan, except that the discriminator is now a function in a Reproducing Kernel Hilbert Space (\textsc{rkhs}) denoted by $\cH$:

 In practice, it is convenient to square the \mmd distance so that the objective has a closed form, and it can be expressed through the evaluation of the kernel function $k(\cdot, \cdot)$ with samples from the two distributions as input.
 The objective lends itself to an unbiased estimate over mini-batches \citep{Gretton12}.
 The use of \mmd as a matching objective was proposed in \citet{Dziugaite15}, who also provide generalization bounds of the resulting \mmdgan.

-The discriminator is a function in a \textsc{rkhs} specified through the choice of a kernel, and this can be chosen so that it induces an infinite-dimensional $f$ (e.g., Gaussian or Laplace kernels).
-This is attractive as it encourages the matching of an infinite number of moments of the two distributions, thus simplifying the task of specifying a discriminator without the need to optimize kernel parameters.
-However, in practice, optimizing these parameters is expected to lead to improvements, as studied and verified in \citet{Li17}.

-Concurrently to the work in \citet{Dziugaite15}, \citep{Li15} proposed a similar model specification (with a uniform prior over $\mbz$, a fixed mixture of kernels within \mmd, and a loss for the discriminator which is $\sqrt{\cL_{\mmd^2}}$), and they refer to this as \gmmn; this work also proposes a second model where an AutoEncoder is learned on the data and then the latent representation is fed to the \gmmn.
+For discussions on the choice/optimization of a kernel function and $\sqrt{\cL_{\mmd^2}}$ as a loss, we refer the reader to \citet{Li15,Li17,Dziugaite15}.